bird-house/birdhouse-deploy/birdhouse/components/README.rst

 Features missing in old install scripts or how the new mechanism improves on the old install scripts:

 * Autodeploy of the autodeploy itself !
 This is the biggest win.
-Previously, if ``triggerdeploy.sh`` (:download:`download <../deployment/triggerdeploy.sh>`) or ``PAVICS-deploy-notebooks`` (TODO: @tlvu Where is this file?) script changes, they have to be deployed manually.
+Previously, if ``triggerdeploy.sh`` (:download:`download <../deployment/triggerdeploy.sh>`) or the deployed ``/etc/cron.hourly/PAVICS-deploy-notebooks`` script changes, they have to be deployed manually.
 It's very annoying.
 Now they are volume-mount in so are fresh on each run.
 * ``env.local`` now drives absolutely everything, source control that file and we've got a true DevOPS pipeline.
 * Configurable platform and notebook autodeploy frequency.
 Previously, this means manually editing the generated cron file, less ideal.
 * Do not need any support on the local host other than ``docker`` and ``docker-compose``.  ``cron/logrotate/git/ssh``